elves/elvish.io/src/ref/lang.md

 These three syntaxes all evaluate to strings: they are interchangeable.
 For instance, `xyz`, `'xyz'` and `"xyz"` are different syntaxes for the same string, and they are always equivalent.

-Note that elvish does **not** have number types; this is partly a consequence of barewords being a syntax for strings.
+Note that Elvish does **not** have number types; this is partly a consequence of barewords being a syntax for strings.
 For instance, in the command `+ 1 2`, both `1` and `2` are strings, and it is the command `+` that knows to treat its arguments as numbers.

 # List and Map